paulxu1234/ameba_docs/source/application_note/secure_boot.rst

     .. code::

        efuse wraw 0x368 1 F7
        d.
-Other security\-related bits
+Other security-related bits

-    For MP devices, you should also program some other security\-related bits for security reasons, such as key read/write protection bits, SECURE_BOOT_AUTH/HASH_ALG bits, etc.
+    For MP devices, you should also program some other security-related bits for security reasons, such as key read/write protection bits, SECURE_BOOT_AUTH/HASH_ALG bits, etc.

     4. Modify the manifest configuration file.